-

 At the center of the Scandinavian experimental scene and co-founder of Posh Isolation, Loke Rahbek’s Croatian Amor delves into the abstract, delivering a dynamic interplay of existential contemplation and surrealism, oscillating between ecstasy and despair.
 Each composition waxes poetics on longing, solitude, and the ephemeral nature of time itself, ultimately transcending mere sonic pleasure to a philosophical meditation on existence.
 Known not just for Croatian Amor, Loke’s artistic output varies from the surreal might of electronics and performance art of Damien Dubrovnik to the nostalgic new-wave sentiments of Lust for Youth.

-On the cusp of And Always Forever, Loke speaks with the founder of And Always Forever, Davis Stewart.
+On the cusp of And Always Forever, Loke speaks with the cofounder of And Always Forever, Davis Stewart.
 The LA-based musician and promoter started his own label, American Death Records and curated AAF as a chance for LA's budding music scene to perform alongside those who have inspired it.
 His own industrial sleaze project, Touching Ice—drawing influence from electro clash acts like Schwefelgelb and, of course, Croatian Amor—will also be playing this weekend.
 You can find tickets here.

 See here, Croatian Amor and Davis Stewart unfold what’s truly forever and find meaning in the dissonant.